mk2swag/mk2swag.github.io/_posts/features/2018-02-7-adams-fedex-purple-golf.markdown

 Then I was able to find the matching 60/40 split Recaros for the rear.
 I have also built a wooden trunk floor myself, which I plan to redo so i can relocate my battery to the trunk and have it hidden.
 I’ve also made a custom hockey stick shift knob out of a broken hockey stick I had laying around.

 #### Final Notes
 Right now the car is torn apart for the swap.
 Dashboard is out to clean up all the wiring behind.
 I’m having [DTM Autowerks](http://dtmautowerks.com) redoing my engine harness and I’m currently shaving the engine bay and preparing it for paint.
-I will be installing the [Fabless Manufacturing](https://fablessmanufacturing.com/shop/) Mk2 VR6 swap kit, which makes me excited for not having to cut my frame rail up.
+I will be installing the [Fabless Manufacturing](https://fablessmanufacturing.com/shop/) [Mk2 VR6 Swap Kit](https://fablessmanufacturing.com/shop/mk2-vr6-engine-swap-kit-2-8l-3-2l-3-6l/), which makes me excited for not having to cut my frame rail up.

 <figure>
   <img src="{{page.imagesPath}}7.jpg" srcset="{{page.imagesPath}}7.jpg 1x, {{page.imagesPath}}7@2x.jpg 2x" alt="Adam's Purple Golf">